 Big MerinoPrint Page

 The Big Merino, built in 1985 is a monument to Goulburn and the surrounding district’s fine wool industry.
-Standing 15.2 meters high, 18 meters long and weighing 97 tones he is an impressive life-like model of Rambo, a stud Ram from a local property, “Bullamallita”.
+Standing 15.2 metres high, 18 meters long and weighing 97 tonnes, it is a life-like model of Rambo, a stud Ram from a local property, “Bullamallita”.
 The Big Merino was moved in 2007 to its present location.

 |Address:||Hume Street, Goulburn, 2580|

 Note: GPS Coordinates are approximate.

 |Monument Designer:||Gary Dutallis (architect) Silvio Apponyi & Glenn Industries|